Sparky-create/grid-layout/README.md

 # grid-layout
 I created a static page using grid layout.
-Haven't worked on responsiveness yet.
+The page is not yet responsive.